stcybrdgs/cs3358-dataStructures/asg06/part01/README.md

 ASG06 / PART01

 OBJECTIVE:
-The purpose of this assignment was to develop a function capable of combining the contents of two separate linked lists into a single linked list with the following properties:
+The purpose of this assignment was to develop a sort/merge function capable of operating on linked lists using recursion.
-- the final data set is sorted in monotonically increasing order
-- the final data set alternates odd and even values until alternating is no longer possible
-- duplicate values are juxtaposed to maintain the property of monotonically increasing order

 DESCRIPTION:
-The instructor provided all files
+- The instructor provided all files
-My challenge was to develop the void function 'InterleaveOddsAndEvensInOrigOrder(Node*)' in the file 'llcplmp.cpp' The 'Makefile' produces an executable that runs an automated test and produces the results file 'a5p1test.out' The details around pre-conditions, post-conditions, and invariants are captured by the documentation that is included in each of the program files.
+- My challenge was to develop the void function 'SortedMergeRecur(Node*& xHead, Node*& yHead, Node*& zHead)' in the file 'llcplmp.cpp'.
+- The 'Makefile' produces an executable called 'a6p1' that runs an automated test and produces 'a6p1test.out'

+The details around pre-conditions, post-conditions, and invariants are captured by the documentation that is included in each of the program files.